-Independent auditor's report to the members of Scotland Excel Joint Committee and the Accounts Commission
+Independent auditor's report to the members of Glasgow and the Clyde Valley Strategic Development Planning Authority Joint Committee the Accounts Commission

 This report is made solely to the parties to whom it is addressed in accordance with Part VII of the Local Government (Scotland) Act 1973 and for no other purpose.
 In accordance with paragraph 120 of the Code of Audit Practice approved by the Accounts Commission, I do not undertake to have responsibilities to members or officers, in their individual capacities, or to third parties.